After having worked 30 years in HR, I wrote a little booklet (“30 years in HR”).

 7. Change is difficult, and will remain difficult

 The ability of people to change, is continuously over-estimated.
 Human resource professionals often fuel these expectations.
 How can we transform poor people managers into empathic coaches?
 (Preferably in one week).
 How can we transform obedient employees into entrepreneurs?
 (Preferably obedient entrepreneurs).
 How can we transform high-level technical experts into global account managers?
 (Take your time, the results are only expected next year).
 Human resource professionals should temper high expectations.
 Old habits are very difficult to change, even when there is a burning platform (e.g. all the fruitless efforts to tackle obesity).

-The times are ideal for human resource professionals to have a big impact on the organization.
+The times are ideal for human resource professionals to have a big impact on the organisation.
 But HR professionals should step up to the plate.
-Organizations are struggling to create the conditions where people can flourish and give their best to create an exciting future.
-Organizations are struggling to accelerate from hierarchy to network.
-HR, with their knowledge on people, organizations and change management, is ideally positioned to take the lead in realizing the necessary changes.
+Organisations are struggling to create the conditions where people can flourish and give their best to create an exciting future.
+Organisations are struggling to accelerate from hierarchy to network.
+HR, with their knowledge on people, organisations and change management, is ideally positioned to take the lead in realising the necessary changes.